Fairmont Nile City

 Fairmont Nile City is a hotel located in Cairo, Egypt and is a part of the global Fairmont Hotels and Resorts brand.
 The hotel has 531 rooms, 8 restaurants, and 25 floors and is located alongside the Nile River.

 About the hotel

 Fairmont Nile City opened on October 6, 2010, with Nile City Investment being one of the property's main shareholders.
 The building is 105 meters high and was designed by architectural firm, Hirsch Bedner Associates.
 Since the hotel opening, it has been under continuous retouching across the property.
 The hotel features mainly Art Deco and contemporary design features within its overall interior decoration style.
+A casino is also located at the hotel.
 It is situated between the two towers of the Nile City Complex.
 It is also located about 23 km away from tourist attractions including the Giza pyramid complex, the Great Sphinx of Giza, and the Mosque of Muhammad Ali.